igoramadas/dedupr/README.md

 # Dedup.js

 Quick and smart-ish tool to find and delete duplicate files.
-Written in Node.js / CoffeeScript.
+Using Node.js / CoffeeScript.
-Supports MD5, SHA1 and SHA512 to generate checksums.
+Supports MD5 and SHA512 to generate checksums.

 Tested on OS X, Linux Ubuntu x86 and Windows 10 x64.